 9.1 CAP1616 requires trial sponsors to consider the noise impacts of a trial and as this is a military ACP, only consequential impacts on civil traffic need to be considered.
-With that in mind, the MOD obtained a qualitative assessment of the potential consequential effect of the TDA on civil traffic from ATC at RAF Marham.
-On an average day, Marham ATC will receive around 20 requests for MATZ and overhead crossings from general aviation (GA) aircraft (both leisure and sporting) passing within 5nm overhead and operating below 7000 ft AAL.
-This may peak to the high 20s on the busiest flying days, but is estimated to be less than 30 on any given day.
+A qualitative assessment was obtained from Marham ATC regarding the number of requests from civil airspace users to cross overhead RAF Marham (both inside and outside the Military Aerodrome Traffic Zone (MATZ)).
+On an average day, Marham ATC estimate that they will receive around 20 requests for MATZ and overhead crossings from general aviation (GA) (both leisure and sporting) passing within 5 nm overhead and operating below 7000 ft above aerodrome level (AAL).
+Of that 20, up to 10 are estimated to cross above the MATZ.
+The total number of overhead crossings (inside and outside the MATZ) may peak to the high 20s on the busiest flying days, but is estimated to be less than 30 on any given day.

 9.2 Supporting quantitative evidence has also been obtained from Marham ATC in the form of a monthly breakdown of MATZ crossing requests for the 12 months Oct 2022 - Sep 2023 (inclusive).
-The figures apply to requests for Monday to Friday only and no further granularity is available.
-The figures provided are included in baseline scenario at Appendix A. The figures support the qualitative estimate as in the busiest month of Jun 2023 the total number of MATZ crossing requests was 83 under the current airspace construct.
-This equates to a weekly total of just over 19 requests.
-Assuming there were 2 or 3 busy flying days in any given week, the figures suggest an average of 6 - 10 MATZ crossing requests per day.
-This would align with the qualitative estimate of 15 - 20 crossings of the Marham MATZ and overhead, since a fair proportion of those requesting an overhead routing might plan to fly above the MATZ to maximise success of getting a crossing approval.
+Since Marham ATC does not routinely operate at weekends the figures apply to requests for Monday to Friday only and no further granularity is available.
+The figures provided are included in the baseline scenario at Appendix A Table 1.
+The figures support the qualitative estimate at para 9.1.
+During the busiest month of Jun 2023 the total number of